CoreyWarren/coldcmerch.com/readme.md

 As of this update, what works so far:

-- User Login
+- Login Page
+- Register Page
-- User Registration
+- Dashboard Page
-- Store Layout
+- Store Page
-- Dashboard Layout
+- Cart Page

 ![](readme_img/preview.gif)

 To be improved:
+- Checkout Page

-- Cart Page
+- Order Confirmation Page
-- Cart Notifications
-- Login/Registration Input Fields and Buttons

 To be added:
 - Reset Password
 - Email System

+(More details on future improvements in the [PROJECTS](https://github.com/users/CoreyWarren/projects/5) tab!

 # &#x1F4D9; What technologies are used here?